LinusBwana/airbnb-clone-project/README.md

    - One property can have multiple images
    - Each image belongs to exactly one property
    - Relationship: `Properties.property_id = Property_Images.property_id`

+---

+## Feature Breakdown

+### User Management
+Our comprehensive user management system handles user registration, authentication, and profile management for both guests and property hosts.
+Users can securely create accounts, manage their personal information, and maintain separate profiles for booking properties or listing their own accommodations.
+This foundational feature ensures a personalized experience while maintaining robust security standards for all platform interactions.

+### Property Management
+The property management feature enables hosts to create detailed property listings with comprehensive information including descriptions, pricing, amenities, and multiple high-quality images.
+Property owners can easily update availability, modify pricing dynamically, and manage property-specific settings to attract potential guests.
+This system serves as the core marketplace functionality that connects property owners with travelers seeking accommodations.

+### Booking System
+Our sophisticated booking system facilitates seamless reservation management from initial property search through check-out completion.
+Users can search available properties by location and dates, make instant or request-based bookings, and track their reservation status in real-time.
+The system handles complex booking logic including availability checking, date validation, and automated confirmation processes to ensure smooth transactions for both guests and hosts.

+### Payment Processing
+The integrated payment processing system securely handles all financial transactions including booking payments, security deposits, and refund processing.
+Built with industry-standard security protocols, it supports multiple payment methods and provides transparent transaction tracking for both guests and hosts.
+This feature ensures trust and reliability in the platform's financial operations while maintaining PCI compliance standards.

+### Review System
+The review and rating system enables guests to share authentic feedback about their booking experiences while helping future travelers make informed decisions.
+Only verified bookings can generate reviews, ensuring authenticity and preventing fake feedback.
+This feature builds community trust, helps hosts improve their offerings, and provides valuable social proof that drives platform credibility and user engagement.

+### Real-time Communication
+Our messaging system facilitates direct communication between guests and hosts throughout the booking process and stay duration.
+Users can ask questions about properties, coordinate check-in details, and resolve any issues that arise during their stay.
+This feature enhances customer service, reduces booking uncertainty, and creates a more connected community experience on the platform.